davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

-Now a client that queries the system can either receive <span style="color:blue">blue</span> or <span style="color:red">red</span>; clearly the coherence property is not upheld.
+Now a client that queries the system can either receive <span style="color:blue">blue</span> or <span style="color:red">red</span>; clearly the Agreement property is violated.
 This situation, where a system expects to have one leader but actually ends up with two or more, is called **split-brain**.
 To prevent split-brain, we need a way to get all nodes to agree which node is currently the leader node.

-Alas, getting all nodes to agree which node is currently the leader is a consensus problem.
-If you’re trying to solve the consensus problem in the first place, you can’t rely on having the problem already solved!
-So if we don’t know how to make a consensus algorithm, we don’t know how to safely promote a backup node to leader either.
-We can’t use this approach to design our algorithm.
+Alas, getting all nodes to agree which node is currently the leader is itself a consensus problem.
+If some nodes believe that leader is still reachable, they believe the leader should not be changed; if other nodes can't contact the leader, they believe the system needs to fail over to a new leader.
+That's a conflict between nodes.
+We must resolve that conflict &mdash; get every node to agree on a leader &mdash; before we can proceed with the rest of our consensus algorithm.
+But resolving the conflict requires use of a consensus algorithm we have not yet built.
+So we can't rely on leader failovers at all until we have a working consensus algorithm first.

-But we did learn an important lesson: a lot of ideas which look like potential solutions to the consensus problem, themselves rely on a solution to the consensus problem.
+We did learn an important lesson: consensus problems are very good at hiding in plain sight.
+Maybe it has something to do with how easy it is to delegate a consensus problem to some other subsystem.
+Plenty of ideas which look like potential solutions to consensus turn out to themselves rely on a solution to the consensus problem.
 So if we ever find an easy answer, we should first check if the solution is easy only because it assumes an existing solution of the very consensus problem we’re trying to solve.

 So where does that leave us?
-The starting example I chose didn't work out, but we did learn something important in the process: we need to design a **peer-to-peer** algorithm.
+The starting example I chose didn't work out, but it does suggest a new direction: we need to design a **peer-to-peer** algorithm.
 Instead of putting one node in charge, we need to set things up so nodes cooperate as equals, haggling out which proposal should be accepted.

 Do you know of any way to do that?